hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

   average.
 Let's check this a few different ways.

 <span style="padding-left: 20px; display:block">
-(a) Ask some friends to guess individual power usage, and take the geometric mean of their answers.
+(a) Ask some friends to guess, and take the geometric mean of their answers.
 </span>